alexbevi/project_popularity/README.md

 GitHub Actions runs nightly and auto-commits updates to `data/popularity.json`.

+## CI output branch

+The workflow pushes generated data to a dedicated orphan branch (by default named `output`).
+The branch contains only the generated files (they are placed at the repository root on that branch), so it does not include the project source files.
+This branch is force-updated by the workflow when there are changes.

+If you prefer the generated files to live under a `data/` folder on the `output` branch instead of the repository root, update the workflow or tell me and I can change it.

 ## Extending the project

 - To add more signals (Stack Overflow, GitHub Discussions), add a new fetcher under `scripts/fetchers/` that returns the expected shape and include it in the orchestrator.